citrix/citrix-hypervisor-ddk/docs/building-example-packs.md

 When the first example pack is built, a new GnuPG key pair is created.
 You will be prompted for a passphrase that must be entered whenever the private key is used to sign a pack.
 This key pair is only intended for developer testing.
-See --- for information on generating the key pair to use for released Supplemental packs.
+For information on generating a key pair to use for released Supplemental packs, see [The GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual/c14.html).

 To allow partners to release software that is installable in Dom0, Citrix requires partners provide us with the public key corresponding to